The Best Gaming Monitors Under 200 USD (2024 Reviews)

 About The Monitor

-The Acer XV271U M3 is a 27″ 1440p 165Hz (180Hz OC) IPS gaming monitor with a quick pixel response time speed and a wide color gamut, ensuring both an immersive and responsive gaming experience.
+The KTC H27T22 is a 27″ 1440p 165Hz IPS gaming monitor with a quick pixel response time speed and a wide color gamut, ensuring both an immersive and responsive gaming experience.

 Image Quality

-Based on an IPS panel, the Acer XV271U M3 boasts 178° wide viewing angles meaning that the image will remain perfect regardless of the angle you’re looking at the screen.
+Based on an IPS panel, the KTC H27T22 boasts 178° wide viewing angles meaning that the image will remain perfect regardless of the angle you’re looking at the screen.

-Thanks to its 95% DCI-P3 wide color gamut, you get rich and saturated colors – and can even do professional color-critical work if you have a colorimeter to profile the display.
-For basic content creation though, the Acer XV271U M3 is more than good enough right out of the box.
+Thanks to its 95% DCI-P3 wide color gamut, you get rich and saturated colors – and can even do professional color-critical work.

 As it’s the case with all IPS monitors, there’s some IPS glow and the native contrast ratio is mediocre at ~1,000:1, so you won’t get as deep blacks as that of VA panel monitors with a contrast ratio of around 3,000:1.
 However, VA technology has other disadvantages, which we’ll get into later.

-Most importantly, it has a rapid response time speed for no visible ghosting behind fast-moving objects.
+Moving on, the KTC H27T22 monitor has a strong peak brightness of 450-nits and a rapid response time speed for no visible ghosting behind fast-moving objects.

 VRR synchronizes the refresh rate with GPU’s frame rate.
 So, if your frame rate is 70 FPS (Frames Per Second), the refresh rate dynamically changes to 70Hz in order to display 70 whole frames without tearing; what’s more, no perceptible latency is added like it is the case with V-Sync.